-(c) The extent to which the reduction of carbon dioxide emissions would occur in the absence of the offsets.
+(c) The extent to which the reduction of carbon dioxide emissions would occur in the absence of the offsets;

 (4) Before beginning construction, the certificate holder shall notify the Office of Energy in writing of its final selection of an equipment vendor and shall submit a written design information report to the Office sufficient to verify the facility's designed new and clean heat rate and its nominal electric generating capacity at average annual site conditions for each fuel type.
+For a base load gas plant designed with power enhancement or augmentation options that increase the capacity and the heat rate of the plant above the capacity and heat rate that the base load gas plant can achieve on a new and clean basis as defined in OAR 345-001-0010(34), the certificate holder shall include in the report information sufficient to verify the facility's designed new and clean heat rate, tested under parameters the Council orders pursuant to section (1), and the nominal electric generating capacity at average annual site conditions for each fuel type from the operation of the proposed facility using the power enhancement or augmentation options.
 The certificate holder shall include the proposed limit on the annual average number of hours for each fuel used, if applicable.
-The certificate holder shall report a total number of hours for all fuels that is greater than or equal to the total annual average number of hours the Council specified in the site certificate but less than 6,600 total hours.
+The certificate holder shall include the proposed total number of hours of operation for all fuels, subject to the limitation that the total annual average number of hours of operation per year is not more than 6,600 hours.
 In the site certificate, the Council may specify other information to be included in the report.
 The Office shall use the information the certificate holder provides in the report as the basis for calculating, according to the site certificate, the gross carbon dioxide emissions from the facility and the amount of carbon dioxide emissions reductions the certificate holder must provide under OAR 345-024-0600;

 (5) Every five years after commencing commercial operation, the certificate holder shall report to the Council the facility's actual annual hours of operation by fuel type.
-If the actual gross carbon dioxide emissions, calculated using the new and clean heat rate and the actual hours of operation on each fuel during the fiveyear period, exceed the projected gross carbon dioxide emissions for the five-year period calculated under section (4), the certificate holder shall offset any excess emissions for that period and shall offset estimated future excess carbon dioxide emissions using the monetary path as described in OAR 345-024-0600(3) and (4) or as approved by the Council.
+If the actual gross carbon dioxide emissions, calculated using the new and clean heat rate and the actual hours of operation on each fuel during the five-year period, exceed the projected gross carbon dioxide emissions for the fiveyear period calculated under section (4), the certificate holder shall offset any excess emissions for that period and shall offset estimated future excess carbon dioxide emissions using the monetary path as described in OAR 345-024-0600(3) and (4) or as approved by the Council.